michelcrypt4d4mus/pdfalyzer/README.md

 **PyPi Users:** This document renders a lot better [on GitHub](https://github.com/michelcrypt4d4mus/pdfalyzer).
 Pictures, footnotes, etc.

 ### Quick Start
+You can use `pip` but `pipx` is a cleaner way to install for normal users.
+Developers should probably use `poetry`.

 ```sh
 # If you want to use the full suite of tools that ship with the Pdfalyzer (e.g. extract_pdf_text) - do this:
 pipx install pdfalyzer[extract]